-The key regulatory authorities for federal taxes are the tax offices led by the Ministry of Finance.
+The key regulatory authorities for federal taxes are the tax offices led by the Ministry of

+Finance.

-The Ministry of Finance also prepares draft tax bills for Federal tax laws, issues guidelines for the interpretation of tax provisions, rules of Federal tax laws, negotiates the Austrian double taxation agreements and has wide ranging competences in international tax law matters.
+The Ministry of Finance also prepares draft tax bills for Federal tax laws, issues guidelines for the interpretation of tax provisions, negotiates the Austrian double taxation agreements and has wide-ranging competences in international tax law matters.
 Informal rulings on tax questions on a rather generic level (so-called "Express-Answering-Service") may also be obtained from the Austrian Ministry of Finance.